neilwiborg/NeilBot/README.md

 This slash command will cause the bot to play audio from the YouTube url passed in.

+#### /stop

+This slash command will cause the bot to stop the audio.

+#### /pause

+This slash command will cause the bot to pause the audio.

+#### /resume

+This slash command will cause the bot to resume the audio.

 #### /anyone_me

 This slash command will set the 'anyone' role on your server to the user who executes this slash command and remove the role from all other users.